inveniosoftware/docs-invenio-rdm/docs/develop/custom.md

 !!! note "UI related extensions"
     If your extension adds scss and/or javascript, you will need to update your final static files before running your instance!
 You can do so with the CLI: `invenio-cli assets update --development --force`

+## Examples

+On the next page, we walk through an example of a subjects extension.
+You can also look in https://github.com/inveniosoftware/ for other examples of extensions.